ART PRACTICE

 Vitra Osella / Coin

-The vitrea coin project originates as a research-based investigation into the relationship between glass, value, and symbolic circulation.
-The work takes as its historical reference the Venetian osella, the ceremonial coin offered annually by the Serenissima to the members of the Maggior Consiglio, reinterpreting its form and function through Murano glass.
+The Vitra Osella project originates as a research-based investigation into the relationship between glass, value, and symbolic circulation.
+It takes as its historical reference the Venetian osella, reinterpreting its form and function through Murano glass.

 Materials